Sim4n6/plasoWiki/Dependencies-Windows.md

 ## Manual build
 For ease of maintenance the following instructions use as much MSI package files as possible via "Programs and Features".
 Note that the resulting MSI files are not intended for public redistribution.

+Alternative installation methods like installing directly from source, using easy_install or pip are not recommended due to various reasons.

 ### Build essentials
 Make sure the necessary building tools and development packages are installed on the system: